haitsongmsft/cassandra-cloud-backup/README.md

     has enough space and the appropriate permissions

   -D, --download-only
-    During a restore this will only download the target files from GCS
+    During a restore this will only download the target files from azure file share

+  -e, --endpoint-cqlsh
+    Endpoint IP of cqlsh, defaults to the first up node reported by nodetool.
+This is used when we need to obtain a copy of schema via running cqlsh.

   -f, --force
     Used to force the restore without confirmation prompt